Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 • Will you prepare my case for court even if you plan to settle out of court?

 Some lawyers may only tell you what you want to hear.
 The right lawyer, however, will give you an honest look at how your case may conclude.
-No lawyer can give you an exact value of your case or promise that you will reach an out-of-court settlement, but s/he can offer possibilities based on his/her experience.
+No lawyer can give you an exact case value or promise that you will reach an out-of-court settlement, but they can offer possibilities based on their experience.

 Related questions may include:

-• Do see us running into any major issues?
+• Do you see us running into any major issues?

 • What are our chances of avoiding a lawsuit?